Can You Heal From A Toxic Relationship, Yes You Can

+Not all relationships are made in heaven.
+The nicest people are often sucked into hurtful situations, they may have grown up and become used to them.
+We’ve been there so we know what it feels like to be hurting when you’re with someone who doesn’t treat you with love and respect.
 Don’t feel bad or discouraged if you find yourself in a toxic or abusive relationship.
-It happens to the best of us and there is nothing to be ashamed of here.
-However, it’s important to stay away from abusive relationships, particularly after you get away! so, we put together some useful tips on how to heal and stay safe.
+There is nothing to be ashamed of here.
+However, it’s important to stay away from abusive relationships, particularly after you get away! so, we put together some useful tips on how to heal and stay safe in the future.

 Writing helps to focus on what went wrong and what you want for the future.
 You can also write letters to your ex telling him/her your feelings and hurt, as long as you don’t send them.
 Journaling is better than complaining to friends.
 Journaling can also help you understand your part and how you will choose your loved ones in the future.
 Believe us when we say that expressing yourself on paper releases the bad and opens the door for good to enter.